Ada-s-Angelic-Algorithms/Product/ETL/MariaDB/readme.md

 2. Changes will be rare so the overall performance hit for writing will be negligable
 3. They will be read all at once, there is no endpoint for a specific id
 4. Features is neatly reperesented as key value and Photos as an object or array of objects
+5. The frontend expects all the data in the same routes this will simplify backend querys and transformations

 I used querys like this to move data from a table into products:
 ```UPDATE Products